noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudtrail.md

 # cloudtrail

-- helps audit applications by recording all API actions made against the application
+- captures all AWS service API calls as events, including calls from the console, AWS CLI, and API tools

 ## my thoughts

-- all api actions are recorded in cloudtrail, become one with cloudtrail
+- become one with cloudtrail

 ## links